Accessibility menu

 Dr. Ron Lazer

-This course provides theoretical and practical tools to analyze financial information, primarily information in financial statements, for the purpose of making investment decisions.
+This course provides theoretical and practical tools to analyze financial information , primarily information in financial statements, for the purpose of making investments decisions.
 The primary focus is on equity (share) valuation, with some attention given to credit analysis and the valuation of debt.

 -

-This course aims to impart a critical perspective of, and an empirical familiarity with, the range of methods available to behavioral researchers.
-The course will overview advanced and state-of-the-art research methods in the fields of behavioral economics, psychology, and decision making.
+This course aims to impart a critical perspective of, , and an empirical familiarity with, the range of methods available to behavioral researchers.
+The course will overview advanced and the state-of-the-art research methods in the fields of behavioral economics ,psychology, and decision making.

 -